jaxio/jaxio.github.com/documentation/celerio/modification.md

 <a name="take-ownership"></a>
 ### Take ownership of a generated file

-In order to tell Celerio to do not overwrite a generated file, you must add this file to your source control system.
+The simplest way to tell Celerio to do not overwrite a generated file is to modify that file or to change its modification date using the `touch` command present on Unix system.

-Next time Celerio runs, it will detect that your file is under source control and will not overwrite it.
+Next time Celerio runs, it will detect that your file was modified or touched and will not overwrite it.

-In a sense, the code generation is frozen for this file: Celerio does not control it anymore, it is under your control.

-Since you may be interested in the file Celerio would have generated if you had not added your file to your Source Control System, Celerio generates it under the `target` folder.
+Since you may be interested in the file Celerio would have generated if you had not modified or touched this file, Celerio generates it under the `target` folder.
 Please refer to [Collisions and merging](#collisions-merging) section.

-If you change your mind and want Celerio to generate the file again, simply remove the file from your source control and regenerate your code.
+If you change your mind and want Celerio to generate the file again, simply remove the file and regenerate your code.

 <a name="gen-rule-same-dir"></a>
 #### Generation rule summary for non-java file (baseDir == outputDir)